ga-curriculum/men-stack-embedding-related-data-skyrockit/add-data-to-the-applications-index-page/README.md

   try {
     // Look up the user from req.session const currentUser = await User.findById(req.session.user._id);
     // Render index.ejs, passing in all of the current user's
     // applications as data in the context object. res.render('applications/index.ejs', {
       applications: currentUser.applications,
     });
   } catch (error) {
-    // If any errors, log them and redirect back home console.log(error)
+    // If any errors, log them and redirect back home console.log(error);
-    res.redirect('/')
+    res.redirect('/');
   }
 });
 ```